duesee/imap-codec/README.md

 `imap-types` provides misuse-resistant types, constructors, and general support for IMAP implementations.
 The crates live here together, but `imap-types` is a perfectly fine standalone crate.

+If you are looking for a slightly more high-level cient or server, take a look at [`imap-flow`].

 Let's talk on [Matrix]!

 ## Features